2019 Wells Fargo Cash Wise Visa Card Review

 Other Things To Consider

-0% Intro APRs: The average credit card offering 0% purchases gives you that intro rate for roughly the first 10 months your account is open, according to WalletHub research.
-And the average 0% balance transfer credit card delays regular rates by about 11 months.
+0% Intro APRs for 15 months: The average credit card offering 0% purchases gives you that intro rate for roughly the first 10.7 months your account is open, according to WalletHub research.
+And the average 0% balance transfer credit card delays regular rates by about 12 months.
 So the Wells Fargo Cash Wise Visa certainly isn’t bad as far as financing is concerned.
-But it’s nothing special, either.

 In short, the good or excellent credit needed to qualify for Cash Wise could buy you hundreds more in savings.
 You can use WalletHub’s balance transfer calculator to find the best offer for your needs.